rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

   in the memory of a single GPU!

 :func:`persist`: Like :func:`compute`, calling ``ddf.persist()`` will
 execute the entire task graph associated with ``ddf``.
-The important difference is that the computed partitions will remain in distributed worker memory instead of being concatenated together on the client process.
+The most important difference is that the computed partitions will remain in distributed worker memory instead of being concatenated together on the client process.

-It is important to note that :func:`persist` will return immediately when executing on a distributed cluster.
+Another difference is that :func:`persist` will return immediately when executing on a distributed cluster.
 If you need a blocking synchronization point in your workflow, simply use the :func:`wait` function::